nonbinarybyte/NVOS/OS-Files/README.md

 # OS Files.
 this folder is the main folder for all the files, That are not test files, just working files.

-## Subfolders.
-- Bootloader
-- Kernel
-- Lib
-- Linked-Lists

-all will have a readme of their own explaining everything.

 # Extra info.
 unlike [Tests](https://github.com/SillyKenny/ValkyrieOS/tree/main/Tests) this will just be working/main files that are still in the works but its just the unfinished files.
 Confusing?
 Maybe.
 However it makes sense to me, lol.